Together is better

 Acknowledging the Land on which Glenbow Sits

-Glenbow is located on Treaty 7 territory and respects the history, languages, traditions and cultures of the nations on whose traditional land we reside: the Niitsitapi from the Blackfoot Confederacy, which includes Siksika, Piikani and Kainaiwa; the Îyârhe Nakoda of the Chiniki, Bearspaw, and Wesley Nations; and the Dene of the Tsuut’ina Nation; as well as the Métis Nation Region III.
+Glenbow is located on Treaty 7 territory and respects the history, languages, traditions and cultures of the nations on whose traditional land we reside: the Niitsitapi from the Blackfoot Confederacy, which includes Siksika, Piikani and Kainaiwa; the Îyârhe Nakoda of the Chiniki, Bearspaw and Wesley Nations; and the Dene of the Tsuut’ina Nation; as well as the Métis Nation of Alberta Region 3.
 Their contributions to the museum and continued support are integral to our success in educating our visitors and sharing the rich heritage of this land.
 We further acknowledge the vital connections we have to other indigenous people (including other First Nations, Inuit and Métis), whose visual and intangible culture is represented in our collections and exhibitions.

 This site has long been called Moh’kins’tsis by the Blackfoot, as well as Wîchîspa by the Nakoda, and Guts’ists’i by the Tsuut’ina.